underscoreBonbon/MCOminousExpansion/README.md

 > A Datapack with things that should've been implemented 10x efficiently in a mod.

-Currently in a very closed beta in an Server I'm Hosting
+Currently in a very closed beta in an Server I'm Hosting, yes, im leaking everything